devsecops/bootcamp/Week-1/labs/LAB-3.md

 cd dso_repos
 git clone git@github.com:devsecops/bootcamp.git
 ```
-- Change directory to the `bootcamp` directory and launch the virtual machine:
+- Change directory to the `bootcamp` directory, install a vagrant plugin, and launch the virtual machine:
 ```
 cd bootcamp
-vagrant up
+vagrant plugin install vagrant-vbguest vagrant up
 ```
 - Depending on your hardware, this process may take 10 minutes to complete.
 Once complete, connect to the virtual machine: